lion24/speed-sleuth/README.md

 ## TODO

  - Add support for multiple browsers (firefox, opera, safari?).
- - Instead of taking pictures of the results, parse the DOM, retrieve results and print it.
+ - Instead of taking pictures of the results, parse the DOM to retrieve results.
  - ~Add continuous integration support (travis)~ done, write unit tests and extend coverage.

 ## Contribution

-I would be honored to received some PR and I will attached a high attention on reviewing them.
+I would be honored to receive some PR and I will attach a high attention on reviewing them.
 You're welcome! :-)